revati/packager/readme.md

 - [ ] Ability to run some custom scripts (git init, composer install...) after package is initialized
 - [ ] Ability to initialize package in per template predefined custom subdirectory.
 	- runing package initialization from project root, but create package under ./packages directory.
-- [ ] Ability to create raw template from config file, for templte editing purposes.
+- [x] Ability to create raw template from config file, for template editing purposes.
 - [ ] Ability to pull composer packages, but not in vendor directory, but as main package, for editing purposes.

 ## Simple example